KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ### [MMM-Cursor by uxigene](https://github.com/uxigene/MMM-Cursor)

 1. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.
-2. ESLint issues:
-   - package.json: Line 5, Column 3: Package top-level property "repository" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 9, Column 3: Package top-level property "keywords" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 15, Column 3: Package top-level property "author" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 16, Column 3: Package top-level property "license" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 17, Column 3: Package top-level property "bugs" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)
-   - package.json: Line 20, Column 3: Package top-level property "homepage" is not ordered in the npm standard way.
-Run the ESLint auto-fixer to correct. (rule: package-json/order-properties)

 ### [MMM-CustomElementTime by MMRIZE](https://github.com/MMRIZE/MMM-CustomElementTime)